japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

 `awaitAnyTermination` acquires a lock on <<awaitTerminationLock, awaitTerminationLock>> and waits until any streaming query has finished (i.e. <<lastTerminatedQuery, lastTerminatedQuery>> is available) or `timeoutMs` has expired.

-`awaitAnyTermination` re-throws the `StreamingQueryException` from <<lastTerminatedQuery, lastTerminatedQuery>> if link:spark-sql-streaming-StreamingQuery.adoc#exception[it reported one].
+`awaitAnyTermination` re-throws the `StreamingQueryException` from <<lastTerminatedQuery, lastTerminatedQuery>> if link:spark-sql-streaming-StreamingQuery.md#exception[it reported one].

 === [[resetTerminated]] `resetTerminated` Method